ansys/ansys-templates/doc/source/getting_started/index.rst

 Installing pipx
 ^^^^^^^^^^^^^^^

-The ``ansys-templates`` tool is build on top of Python.
+The ``ansys-templates`` tool is built on top of Python.
 To ensure a clean installation you can use `pipx`_.
 This tool ensures an isolated installation of any Python tool you want to use.
 You can install it by running: